SMC2-Team/smc2/Docker/README.md

 ## Troubleshooting
 #### The program I ran is taking longer than expected.
 - Run `ps -u` to see if the parties are all still running and computing (using CPU).
 If not, or if they've been running for too long, kill them using their pid `kill <pid>`.
+Wait a few seconds, then restart the program.
 - Try closing the container (`ctrl+d`) and restarting the container (`docker run -it --rm smc2`).
-Before restarting, check how much memory you've allotted to Docker (Docker -> Preferences -> Resources).
-Increasing the memory to 5GB should speed up the runtimes of the longer running programs vs. running with the default 2GB of memory.
+- Check how much memory you've allotted to Docker (Docker -> Preferences -> Resources).
+Increasing the memory to 8GB should speed up the runtimes vs. running with the default 2GB of memory.

 #### One of the computational parties failed.
 Occassionally a connection will drop and you need to restart the program on all parties.